-Section 356.5 General Requirements for Juvenile Delinquency Preliminary Procedure.
+Section 356.5 General Requirements for [JD] Juvenile Delinquency Preliminary Procedure.

 - (a) Each probation director shall establish and maintain preliminary procedure services for juvenile delinquency matters in accordance with the provisions of the Criminal Procedure Law, Executive Law, the Family Court Act, Uniform Rules for the Family Court, court order, and all other applicable laws, rules and regulations. - (b) The probation director shall develop, adopt, and disseminate to departmental staff written policies and procedures for the uniform provision of preliminary procedure services for JD matters.
-The policies and procedures shall address, at a minimum: - (1) Role of the probation officer in engaging youth and effecting behavioral change; - (2) Referral of appropriate cases to community resources; - (3) Use of graduated responses consistent with Part 352 titled GRADUATED RESPONSES; - (4) Where another court proceeding or other preliminary probation matter is pending; and - (5) Where the potential respondent is a probationer or under the supervision of another agency. - (c) Probation shall review complaints to determine eligibility and suitability for adjustment services.
-Where a case is deemed eligible and suitable for adjustment, probation shall make reasonable efforts at provision of intake and adjustment services, including screening and assessment.
-Such reasonable efforts shall: - (1) Be clearly documented in the case record;
+The policies and procedures shall address, at a minimum: - (1) Role of the probation officer in engaging youth and effecting behavioral change.

+- (2) [1] Referral of appropriate cases to community resources; - (3) [2] Use of graduated responses consistent with Part 352 titled GRADUATED RESPONSES; [Utilization of accountability measures such as community accountability boards and youth court;] - (4) [3] Where another court proceeding or other preliminary probation matter is pending; and - (5) [4] Where the potential respondent is a probationer or under the supervision of another agency.